molodora/molodora/README.md

 I aspire to contribute to real-world projects that bring value to both business and society.

 ## Skills
-python, pandas, numpy, scipy, sklearn, pytorch, gradient boosting, SQL, matplotlib, seaborn, Docker ... *(to be continued)*
+python, pandas, numpy, scipy, sklearn, pytorch, gradient boosting, SQL, matplotlib, seaborn, Docker, Fast API, uvicorn, aiogram ... *(to be continued)*

 ---